wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

 All BBC News engineering staff are located in [New Broadcasting House](http://www.bbc.co.uk/broadcastinghouse/).
 The entire building is accessible, and has the usual amenities including showers, toilets, and tea points, which are all also accessible.

-The engineering teams work in open plan spaces shared with a variety of other teams including journalists.
-They are currently spread out across two floors of the building which, if anything, acts as motivation to leave your desk and stretch your muscles out.
+Most of the web & apps engineering teams work in an open plan office space alongside the UX teams.
+There's plenty of natural light, and there are a few adjustable standing desks available.
+Everything is set up for hot desking, but in reality people tend to sit in the same area to work with their team.

-If you find open spaces are detrimental to your productivity, then there are many quiet spaces available throughout the building which can be used at any time.
-Private rooms can also be booked.
+If you find open spaces are detrimental to your productivity, there are plenty of high-backed sofas and (mostly) sound-proofed enclosures scattered around the area.
+There are also several semi-enclosed "train carriages" that seat up to 6 people which are great for collaborative working.

 ## Technologies

 Most of our products are web-based and are written in Ruby, JavaScript, and PHP alongside the usual HTML & CSS (usually Sass).
 We also have some non-web projects which tend to be written in Java and Scala.
 Teams have the freedom to use whichever technologies they like, provided there is sufficient justification.
 Here's a sample of technologies which I've personally worked with so far at BBC News:

-- Responsive News is PHP application which uses [a range of interesting techniques](http://responsivenews.co.uk/post/123104512468/13-tips-for-making-responsive-web-design) to support all of the World Service languages and scripts.
+- Responsive News is a PHP application which uses [a range of interesting techniques](http://responsivenews.co.uk/post/123104512468/13-tips-for-making-responsive-web-design) to support all of the World Service languages and scripts.
 - The BBC News [AMP project](https://www.ampproject.org/) and many of the worldwide elections components are powered by an open-source [broker-renderer](https://en.wikipedia.org/wiki/Broker_Pattern) Ruby framework called [Alephant](https://github.com/BBC-News/alephant).
-- The BBC News front page is being rebuilt using React and Node.js on a platform developed by BBC Sport.
+- The BBC News front page is built with React and Node.js on a platform developed by BBC Sport.
 - One of our page composition systems is powered by services written in Ruby and Go.

 ## Other perks & local discounts